taufiqshirsho/TastyWasty/readme.md

 ## Core Features

-- **User Authentication**: Sign up and log in with email and password.
+- **User Authentication**: Sign up and log in with email or username and password.
-- **Home Screen**: Browse available food items posted by others.
+- **Home Screen**: Browse available food items and shopping list.
+Also expired food items.
+Get suggestion for recipes and check items which is expiring today.
-- **Add Food**: Add your own food items with name, description, image, and expiry date.
+- **Inventory**: Add your own food items with name, category, expiry date, quantity and location.
-- **My Contributions**: View, edit, or delete your shared items.
 - **Jetpack Navigation**: Smooth navigation between screens.
 - **MVVM Architecture**: Clean and maintainable code structure using ViewModels and repositories.
-- **Room Database**: Local storage of food data using Room and DAO interfaces.
+- **Database**: Keep tract of users, foods, shopping list, recipes and much more.
+- **Settings**: Update or change password and logout from your account easily from the settings menu
+- **Recipe Suggestion**: It will automatically suggest recipes based on inventory.
+This feature is still under maintenance.

 ---